Chest Tubes Nursing Care

 Three-Compartment System.
 Again, these are the most commonly used systems.
 They should be positioned below the patient’s chest at all times.
 The nurse is responsible for monitoring the three compartments: collection chamber, water seal, and suction.
 As discussed above, the nurse will simply document the drainage any drainage that collects in the collection chamber.

 The water seal serves two functions: to prevent outside air from flowing into the chest and the detection of air leaks.
 An air leak within a chest tube may indicate a serious problem.
 The water seal should be easy to find.
 When the water seal is functioning correctly, the water level will fluctuate (rise and fall) with breathing.
 If the nurse observes intermittent or constant bubbling within the water seal, an air leak is present (1).
-The more bubbling, the bigger the leak.
+The most severe type of leak is a continuous air leak which is observed throughout the entire respiratory cycle.
+All air leaks need to be reported to the physician immediately and the patient needs to be reassessed for further signs of respiratory distress.
+Digital draining systems are able to quantity the leak and display dynamic real-time pleural pressures (12).
+A persistent air leak can be caused by either an alveolar-pleural fistula or bronchopleural fistula (12).

 Chest tubes often require suction to help gently pull excess fluid and air from the body.
 Three-compartment systems are equipped with a dial that allows staff to set the level of suction, usually between 0 and -40 cm H2O.
 The provider’s orders or facility policy will dictate the level at which suction should be set.
 Part of the nurse’s assessment is verifying that the suction dial is set correctly.
 Additionally, nursing staff should check that the suction tubing is connected securely to the wall suction regulator.